 - Personalization: Powering intelligent consumer experiences.

-- Promotion: Managing intelligent cross-channel and cross-device promotions.
+- Promotion: Managing intelligent cross-channel promotions.

 - Performance: Turning data into intelligence.

 We devised the 5Ps to help visualize and organize use cases and the marketing AI technology landscape.
-It will evolve as the market shifts and as we develop a deeper understand of AI and its implications on the industry.
+It will evolve as the market shifts and as we develop a deeper understanding of AI and its implications on the industry.
 But, for now, hopefully it helps you better comprehend the vast potential of AI to enhance your capabilities as a marketer.

 In each section you’re asked the same question, “Assuming AI technology could be applied, how valuable would it be for your team to intelligently automate each use case?”